Deuteronomy 20's Command to Destroy Canaanite Cities

 Genesis 1-11 as Introduction and Paradigm

 Some commentators read Genesis 1-11 as pre-history, of lesser importance than the narratives beginning with Abraham’s.
 In this article, I argue the passage is foundational, introducing ideas essential for interpreting of the stories that follow.
-It introduces a set of ideas comprising a framework in which elements of following stories fit, or in some cases, intentionally diverge from, so that we may compare them to God’s purpose or the serpent’s rebellion.
+Its set of ideas comprise a framework in which elements of following stories fit, or in some cases, intentionally diverge from, so that we may compare them to God’s purpose or the serpent’s rebellion.

 Genesis 1-11 as Introduction and Paradigm